open-power/op-test/README.md

 This repository provides a collection of tools that enable automated testing of OpenPower systems.
 The directories are as follows:

-- TBD - flash: Tools to upgrade firmware on your BMC
-- TBD - boot: Tools to test the booting of your OpenPower system
 - ci: Tools to incorporate your OpenPower system into a continuous integration environment
 - bvt: XML based build verification tool test suite that can be used to run